Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 Making a system boring is one of the highest forms of engineering taste, and one of the hardest things to advertise.

-Resume writing alone cannot solve that.

-It is a compression problem.
+Resume writing alone cannot solve a compression problem.

 The market wants evidence that fits inside bullets.
 The work often lives between them.